 Value-Added MU-MIMO with Smarter Antennas

 Ruckus adaptive directional antenna technology, marketed under the name “BeamFlex,” despite sounding somewhat similar to “beamforming,” is quite different.
-Adaptive antennas continually shape the “physical” antenna patterns by changing the antenna structure electronically (watch this).
+Adaptive antennas continually shape the “physical” antenna patterns by changing the antenna structure electronically.

 With adaptive antennas there are three important gains derived.
 One is simple antenna gain achieved by focusing more energy in the direction of a given client.
 Another is the gain from interference mitigation as smart antennas are not forced to constantly send and received signals in all directions at all times.
 But perhaps most important to MU-MIMO is the ability for adaptive antennas to control multipath transmission.
 Smart antenna systems can effectively steer one spatial stream in one direction and a separate spatial stream in a completely different direction so decorrelation and spatial multiplexing are maximized.
 This is critical to ensuring proper MU-MIMO operation and maximizing MU-MIMO performance.